 7) Aslan writes: “Herod was a convert, after all.
 His mother was Arab.
 His people, the Idumeans, had come to Judaism only a generation or two earlier.”
 Which is it?
 Was Herod a convert or did his grandparents consider themselves children of Israel?
 Aslan cites no other evidence of Herod’s supposed conversion.

 8) Aslan places a great deal of weight on his adaptation of Wrede’s “messianic secret”.
-Any discussion of this age-old puzzle must deal with David F. Watson’s book about honor and shame.
-Aslan’s understanding of this subject is badly outmoded.
+Any discussion of this age-old puzzle must deal with David F. Watson’s

 9) Aslan deals haphazardly and insufficiently with one of the most debated topics in historical Jesus research: the title “Son of Man”.
 He writes: “In employing the definite form of the phrase, Jesus was using it in a wholly new and unprecedented way: as a title, not as an idiom.
 Simply put, Jesus was not calling himself “a son of man.”
 He was calling himself The Son of Man.”
 Aslan does not demonstrate even a passable knowledge of the secondary literature which is massive and manifold.
 On a personal note, I’ve been reading on this topic for over a decade now and I still feel unqualified to chime in.
 Aslan treats this topic as if nothing new has been advanced since the early 1980s and most of his citations are from the 1960s and 70s.